AdobeDocs/commerce-operations.en/help/tools/quality-patches-tool/patches-available-in-qpt/v1-1-54/acsd-61199-cms-page-hierarchy-tab-did-not-display-a-proper-tree-structure-when-edited-with-an-existing-hierarchy.md

 ---
-title: 'ACSD-61199: [!UICONTROL CMS page] hierarchy tab did not display a proper tree structure when edited with an existing hierarchy'
+title: 'ACSD-61199: **[!UICONTROL CMS page]** hierarchy tab did not display a proper tree structure when edited with an existing hierarchy'
-description: Apply the ACSD-61199 patch to fix the Adobe Commerce issue where the [!UICONTROL CMS page] hierarchy tab did not display a proper tree structure when editing a [!UICONTROL CMS page] with an existing hierarchy, ensuring the hierarchy tree now displays correctly in the [!UICONTROL CMS page].
+description: Apply the ACSD-61199 patch to fix the Adobe Commerce issue where the **[!UICONTROL CMS page]** hierarchy tab did not display a proper tree structure when editing a **[!UICONTROL CMS page]** with an existing hierarchy, ensuring the hierarchy tree now displays correctly in the **[!UICONTROL CMS page]**.
 feature: Page Content
 role: Admin, Developer
 ---
-# ACSD-61199: CMS page hierarchy tab did not display a proper tree structure when edited with an existing hierarchy
+# ACSD-61199: [!UICONTROL CMS page] hierarchy tab did not display a proper tree structure when edited with an existing hierarchy

-The ACSD-61199 patch fixes the issue where [!UICONTROL CMS page] hierarchy tab did not display a proper tree structure when editing a [!UICONTROL CMS page] with an existing hierarchy, ensuring the hierarchy tree now displays correctly in the [!UICONTROL CMS page].
+The ACSD-61199 patch fixes the issue where **[!UICONTROL CMS page]** hierarchy tab did not display a proper tree structure when editing a **[!UICONTROL CMS page]** with an existing hierarchy, ensuring the hierarchy tree now displays correctly in the **[!UICONTROL CMS page]**.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/tools/quality-patches-tool/quality-patches-tool-to-self-serve-quality-patches.md) 1.1.54 is installed.
 The patch ID is ACSD-61199.
 Please note that the issue is fixed in Adobe Commerce 2.4.8.

 ## Affected products and versions